isomerpages/moe-kranjipri/_resources/iCON.md

 </p>
 <p>Please do take note, once ICT Dept performed a password reset, a default
-password will be given to the student and student <strong>MUST</strong> log in to MIMS portal with the default password and change his/her a new password.</p>
+password will be given to the student and student <strong>MUST</strong> log in to MIMS portal with the default password and change his/her a new password before you login to iCON.</p>
 <p></p>